revaturelabs/interviewquestions/Interview Ques/oops.md

 <blockquote>

- Private members of a class are not accessible outside the scope of that class and any other class even in the same package cannot access them in Java
+No, Private members of a class are not accessible outside the scope of that class and any other class even in the same package cannot access them in Java

  </blockquote>